This post may contain affiliate links. Read the full disclosure here.

 Their life cycle is also such that you could easily bring them into your home on a new plant and have no idea – it takes 17 for them to mature from egg to flying fly, so you could be bringing in eggs and larvae without realising.

-If finding an alternative to breathing is a bit extreme for you then you could firstly review your watering routine.
+If finding an alternative to breathing is a bit extreme for you then you could first review your watering routine.

 If you’re a serial over-waterer, get yourself a cheap moisture probe.
 If you just can’t stop, I have a post on how to stop overwatering your plants here.

-Maybe it does, but it also attracts fungus gnats like a boss.
+Maybe it does, but it also attracts fungus, and therefore gnats, like a boss.

 This is on my to-do list – so far I’ve only tried it on my cactuses.